-Double Data Rate (DDR) memory chips are expected to take a place of memory of choice in many newly designed computers including high-end notebooks due to increased throughput.
-A novelty feature associated with this type of memory is new referencing and data bus termination techniques.
+Double Data Rate (DDR) memory chips are expected to take the place of traditional memory in many newly designed computers, including high-end notebooks, due to increased throughput.
+A novel feature associated with this type of memory is new referencing and data bus termination techniques.
 These techniques employ a reference voltage, VREF, that tracks the center point of VDDQ and VSS voltages and an additional VTT power source to which all terminating resistors are connected.
 Despite the additional power source, the overall memory power consumption is reduced compared to traditional termination.